 - Kubectl CLI

-Before Helm 3 installation,lets check if we have got right Kubernetes version.
+Before Helm 3 installation, let us check if we have got the right Kubernetes version.

 Download the latest release of Helm with the below command:

 I’m using Linux, for other platforms, see the releases page.

 Now that we have Helm ready, we can add a chart repository.
 I would be adding official Helm stable charts location:

 helm repo add stable https://kubernetes-charts.storage.googleapis.com/

 Once the Helm is initialized, we would be able to list the charts that can be installed:

 The next step is to deploy the chart, before that we have to do

 repo update to get the latest list of charts.

 Now that we have fetched all the latest list of charts, we can run the